becklabs/zoom-classes/README.md

 # zoom-classes
-Joins zoom classes based on an input keyword
+Joins zoom classes based on a dict of keywords and zoom links